Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/1_installation.md

 nav_order: 2
 ---

-# Running DTW-C++
+# Using DTW-C++

 DTW-C++ does not offer any binaries or wrappers in other languages at the moment.
 Therefore, the only way to use DTW-C++ is to compile it from C++ source files.
 With the appropriate compilers and dependencies installed you can easily compile DTW-C++ and use it, for example:

+- Edit `main.cpp` in the `dtwc` folder and use the `dtwc_main` executable after compilation using the examples in `examples` folder.
+- Use DTW-C++ from the command line interface, by using the `dtwc_cl` executable after compilation.
 - Use DTW-C++ as an external library in your C++ project by linking the `dtwc++` target in your project.
-- Use DTW-C++ from the command line interface, by using the `dtwc_cl` executable after compilation.
-- Edit `main.cpp` in the `dtwc` folder and use the `dtwc_main` executable after compilation using the examples in `examples` folder.
-- As a subdirectory: Download the source code to your folder of preference, include the line `add_subdirectory(dtw-cpp)` in your `CMakeLists.txt` file.
+Download the source code to your folder of preference, include the line `add_subdirectory(dtw-cpp)` in your `CMakeLists.txt` file.
 Then link your library.
+Alternatively, you may also use [CPM](https://github.com/cpm-cmake/) to interactively download and include DTW-C++.
+However, it should be noted that including DTWC++ may make the predefined path variables such as `dtwc::settings::dataPath` invalid.
+Therefore, you may manually define the required paths depending on the structure of your folders.

+# Dependencies

+DTW-C++ aims to

 ## Building from the source

 DTW-C++ aims to be compatible with different compilers and platforms.

 You may easily install DTW-C++ using CMake (although it is not an absolute requirement).
 Therefore, you need a suitable C++ compiler (preferably [GCC](https://gcc.gnu.org/)) and [CMake](https://cmake.org/) to follow this installation guide.

 ### Linux